marndr/ChatGPT-ASR/results_whisper.md

     ## Test 14
     ASR transcription:             The honeysequal escaped no better, and the carnation was ready to die of vexation, at finding that her coveted freedom had leveled her to the dirt.
-    Corrected ASR transcription:  THE HONEYSEQUAL ESCAPED NO BETTER AND THE CARNATION WAS READY TO DIE OF VEXATION AT FINDING THAT HER COVETED FREEDOM HAD LEVELED HER TO THE DIRT
+    Corrected ASR transcription:  THE HONEY SUCKLE ESCAPED NO BETTER AND THE CARNATION WAS READY TO DIE OF VEXATION AT FINDING THAT HER COVETED FREEDOM HAD LEVELED HER TO THE DIRT
     Reference transcription:      THE HONEYSUCKLE ESCAPED NO BETTER AND THE CARNATION WAS READY TO DIE OF VEXATION AT FINDING THAT HER COVETED FREEDOM HAD LEVELLED HER TO THE DIRT
     ---